 On 22 March 2017 I went to the High Tech Campus in Eindhoven to attend a seminar about 'smarthomes' (presented by tweakers.net).
 I am renovating my bungalow from 1967 and was curious about the current state of technology for smarthomes.
 I decided to turn my home into a smarthome.
 It's already disconnected from the gas supply line and it will be a house with a heat pump and solar panels.
 So besides the water the house will be a 100% sustainable home.

-* Modbus interface chip.
-I will connect a MAX485/SP485/ST485 to the ATSAMD21
+* Modbus interface.
+Connected with a MAX485/SP485/ST485 to the ATSAMD21

 Ps. the picture is of an existing modbus board that has 16 inputs and 14 output relays